mathijsadel/GNS_lysimeter_recharge_analysis/readme_getting_started.txt

 6 apply a similar loop to plot a bar graph with kge values.
 7 Apply filtering. determine at each location which model recharge members score kge>0.4.
 8 Count for each member how many times kge>0.4 is true across the locations.
 Only keep members that have a count of 3 or larger
+	(Note: the script "timeseries_Sisland_old.py" is a the same.
+Only, the filtering condition is different.
+Members are excluded the a cross-site average kge score of kge<0.4)
 9 redo steps 4 to 6 with the filtered ensemble set.

 ////Spatial analysis in GOOGLE EARTH ENGINE (GEE)///